lightward/mechanic-tasks/docs/generate-a-discount-code-when-a-certain-product-is-purchased/README.md

 # Generate a discount code when a certain product is purchased

-Tags: Discounts, Products, Retention, Marketing
+Tags: Discounts, Marketing, Products, Retention

 This task watches for newly-paid orders, and if the configured product is purchased, sends the customer a discount code that's just for them.
 Optionally, configure the discounts to only apply to a certain collection of products, and to only last for a certain number of days.